Facebook Lite hits 200M users as low-bandwidth world revenue skyrockets

 Facebook’s stripped-down but speedy Lite app is growing fast and adding countries so it can keep connecting people and building the company’s business in the low-bandwidth world where revenue increased 52% this year.

-Facebook Lite launched in June 2015, it rocketed to 100 million monthly users by March 2016, and now it’s doubled in size to 200 million users.
+Facebook Lite launched in June 2015, it rocketed to 100 million monthly users by March 2016, and now it’s doubled in size to 200 million users, Mark Zuckerberg says.
 And that’s just in a limited set of countries which today expands to include Israel, Italy, United Arab Emirates, and South Korea.

 Meanwhile COO Sheryl Sandberg points out the app now lets businesses manage their Pages.
-A Facebook spokesperson wrote that Facebook Lite is adding Liking and commenting, but those features already seem to have existed in the app, so we’re waiting to hear back about that.

 Facebook Lite is partly why the social giant has managed to boost its business in the Rest Of World region.
 Average revenue per user is up 28% this year from $1.10 to $1.41.
 And that pushed its Rest Of World revenue up 52% this year to $839 million per quarter.
 By making it enjoyable for users to sign up and spend more time on Facebook even with a weak network connection, Facebook is starting to make money in places other apps don’t.